vojay-dev/airflow-dagventure/README.md

 ### Diagonal movement normalization

-Without correction, moving diagonally (pressing W+D simultaneously) would be faster than moving straight — you'd be adding two full-speed velocity vectors.
+Without correction, moving diagonally (pressing W+D simultaneously) would be faster than moving straight, you'd be adding two full-speed velocity vectors.
 The game normalizes by multiplying by `1/√2 ≈ 0.707`:

 ```javascript
 if (velocityX !== 0 && velocityY !== 0) {